wellle/targets.vim/README.md

 - [Repeating an operator-pending mapping forgets its last count.](https://groups.google.com/forum/?fromgroups#!topic/vim_dev/G4SSgcRVN7g)
-- Empty matches can't be selected because it is no possible to visually select zero-character ranges.
+- Empty matches can't be selected because it is not possible to visually select zero-character ranges.
 - Forcing to motion to work linewise by inserting `V` in `dVan(` doesn't work for operator-pending mappings.
 See `:h o_V`.